SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

-You can check if your project supports SSH by clicking the drop down next to the Session Start button and seeing if the "Connect with SSH" option is available, and the dialogue says your project supports SSH.
+You can check if your project supports SSH by clicking the drop down next to the Session Start button and seeing if the "Connect with SSH" option is available, and the dialog says your project supports SSH.

 .. image:: ../../_static/images/ui_ssh_dropdown.png
     :width: 85%